angular/quickstart/README.md

 It's been extended with testing support so you can start writing tests immediately.

+## Before you start

-**This is not the perfect arrangement for your application.
+This is not the perfect arrangement for your application.
 It is not designed for production.
-It exists primarily to get you started quickly with learning and prototyping in Angular**
+It exists primarily to get you started quickly with learning and prototyping in Angular.

+**If you are looking for the best way to start creating new Angular applications, we recommend using the [Angular CLI](https://github.com/angular/angular-cli)**

 We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
 Please keep that in mind before posting issues and PRs.